Acting as if it were impossible to fail is the formula which turns us from frustration to success.

 Only through detachment will you gain the clarity you need to see things in a new light.
 And it’s only within this new light that you will be able to move through this frustration successfully.

-Handling Frustration Long-term
+How to Handle Frustration Long-term

 Frustration is an ongoing part of life.
 You might not experience frustration today, however sooner or later something won’t go as expected and you will experience that uncomfortable feeling of frustration in the pit of your stomach.
 These are the moments you must prepare for.
 Here are some suggestions: